matteocargnelutti/jean-pierre/README.md

 `camera_res_y` | Camera's resolution : height
 `user_password` | Password for the web interface (cyphered)

-* Theses parameters are defined using the config assistant, run : `python assistant.py` in the **config** subdirectory.
+* Theses parameters are defined using the config assistant, run : `python assistant.py` directly from the **config** subdirectory.

 # Note
 * A note about camera focus adjustement (and how it could break the camera)